 YOU ARE READING

-Draco Malfoy and the Goblet of Fire (BOOK 4)Fanfiction
+Draco Malfoy and the Goblet of Fire (BOOK 4 of 7)Fanfiction

-*COMPLETE* This is book 4 of the Draco Malfoy Series.
+*FULL SERIES COMPLETE* This is book 4 of the Draco Malfoy Series.
 I highly recommend that you read the first three before this one.
 Draco's year begins with a bang as his father attacks people at the Quidditch World Cup under Voldemort's orders.
-Not only that...
+Not...